Twocoolguy/BrickThrower/README.md

 - Add damage to players when bricks are thrown at them.
 - Allow older versions to use items of their choice
 - Don't allow players to eat food that has our NBT data and do not allow players to place the blocks/items that has our NBT data.
+- Add ability to allow console to reload config even if the option is set to false in the config.
+- Improve performance of the plugin

 ## Note
 1.3.0 will be the final content update of BrickThrower.
 Things will not be added after this.
 Any updates will be for: